thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 However, what I think they are trying to say here is: "*We have this problem for which we do not know the solution right away.
 So we are just trying something, by committing code into a remote branch, hoping that somewhere we will get to a solution.
-If in the end we do not get to a solution, we can just delete our work by deleting the remote branch.*"
+If in the end, we do not get to a solution, we can just delete our work by deleting the remote branch.*"

-If we don't know the solution right away, why do we not **spike out some ideas**?
+If we do not know the solution right away, why do we not **spike out some ideas**?

 > A spike solution is a very simple program to explore potential solutions.
 > Build the spike to only address the problem under examination and ignore all